 This large scale destruction should be approached with caution, as it has made Lake County a less attractive place to visit bridges.

-The author ranked this bridge as being moderately significant, due to the large scale design of a rather uncommon structure.
+The author ranked this bridge as being regionally significant, due to the large scale design of a rather uncommon structure.

 Overall, while unfortunate, this bridge did have serious defects.
 It was restricted with a speed limit of 10 Miles/Hour at the end of it's life.